ChristopherRabotin/bungiesearch/README.rst

 Settings
 --------
+Add 'bungiesearch' to INSTALLED_APPS.

-You must defined ``BUNGIESEARCH`` in your Django settings in order for bungiesearch to know elasticsearch URL(s) and which index name contains mappings for each ModelIndex.
+You must define ``BUNGIESEARCH`` in your Django settings in order for bungiesearch to know elasticsearch URL(s) and which index name contains mappings for each ModelIndex.